SiphoZ/WikiMedia_Search/README.md

 # README

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+This Projwct was created to test and explore the real world application of APIs.

-* Ruby version
+* Ruby version : Ruby 2.5.1

-* System dependencies

-* Configuration

-* Database creation

-* Database initialization

-* How to run the test suite
+* How to run the test

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...
+ Step 1: Clone this GitHub Repository to your device.

+ Step 2: Open the folder and open the app folder, then open the models folder, you shal find a file named search.rb

+ Step 3: In your terminal run the file with the command: ruby search.rb, and that's it.

+ Enjoy:)